dlanzo/DGAKMC/README.md

 ## Scripts

 The _train.py_ script can be used to train a model; use _python3 train.py --help_ to see all available options for the parser.
 Some features are implemented (e.g. LSGAN, WGAN) but have not been fully experimented yet.
-If you are interested in using those, or wish to collaborate in possible implementations, do not hesitate to contact us.
+If you are interested in using those, or would like to collaborate in possible implementations, please don't hesitate to contact us.

 ## Datasets